syntithenai/hermod/README.md

 mqtt_sub -h localhost -v -t 'hermod/+/asr/+' -t 'hermod/+/nlu/+' -t 'hermod/+/dialog/+' -t 'hermod/+/hotword/+' -t 'hermod/+/intent' -t 'hermod/+/action' -t 'hermod/+/action/#' -t 'hermod/+/core/#' -t 'hermod/+/tts/#' -t 'hermod/+/speaker/started' -t 'hermod/+/speaker/finished'
 ```

+If the hermod process is the first to gain access and lock the microphone it is possible to trigger standalone mode where audio is captured directly from the sound card.
+Try the hotword "Smart Mirror" or "Snowboy".

 ## Docker Quickstart

 As mentioned above, docker-compose is the easiest way to get started.
+It provides an example of using pulse audio to allow both the local audio and browser audio to work at the same time.
+It also provides example of nginx-proxy and nginx-proxy-sslgen for virtual hosting of containers against domain names and automatic generation of ssl certificates.

 A Dockerfile build file is included that incorporates the deepspeech model and installed dependancies.
 The official build is available on Docker hub.
 Running the image requires parameters to allow access to sound hardware and expose network mqtt and web.